 Following a failed military spy operation that resulted in a severe beating and near-lynching, Tarrare returned to Percy, begging him for assistance in finding a cure.
 Multiple “treatments” were implemented, including tobacco pills and laudanum, a potent narcotic that contains opium and morphine, and eventually just stuffing as many soft boiled eggs into Tarrare as they could to quell his appetite.
 None of these treatment methods worked.

-Hospital staff was unable to keep his diet contained and Tarrare eventually began breaking out of the hospital to raid trash bins, search for dead and decaying animals on the street, and begging for scraps of raw meat from butcher shops.
-On the rare occasions the staff could keep him contained to hospital grounds, it proved even more troublesome.
+The hospital staff was unable to keep his diet contained and Tarrare eventually began breaking out of the hospital to raid trash bins, search for dead and decaying animals on the street, and begging for scraps of raw meat from butcher shops.
+On the rare occasions the staff could keep him contained on hospital grounds, it proved even more troublesome.
 Tarrare was discovered on multiple occasions drinking blood from patients inside the hospital and eating the deceased he found in the hospital’s morgue.

 Tarrare was actually chased from the hospital by hospital staff after it was suspected that he ate a 14-month old child that disappeared during his stay.